johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 GPS and Google Maps and other world-wide maps use WGS84.
 The UK uses OSGB36 (or something similar).
-The practrical issue is that the same latitude and logitude values expressed in WGS84 can be about 500 meters away from the same values expressed in OSGB36.
+The practrical issue is that the same latitude and logitude coordinates expressed in WGS84 can be about 500 meters away from the same coordinates expressed in OSGB36.

 The upshot is that if you report your location to emergency service via latitude and longitude from Google maps, they might